 The importance of the urban villages as the heart and focus for communities is recognised and supported by this plan.
 Their role in contributing to the 15-minute city is crucial through their ability to provide a hub of services, facilities and amenities for the population within a 15 minute walking catchment.
 Dublin City Council is committed to improving connectivity to the urban villages, alongside improvements to the public realm and encouraging more active travel within these communities.
+Dublin City Council will facilitate the delivery of public transport infrastructure and services, and cycle infrastructure, in order to ensure that the economic, social and cultural attractions of these locations can be supported, maintained and expanded by providing maximum accessibility by sustainable modes.

-Pedestrians and Public Realm

-To enhance the attractiveness and liveability of the city SMTII through the continued reallocation of space to pedestrians and public realm to provide a safe and comfortable street environment for pedestrians of all ages and abilities.

-SMT12 Urban Villages and the 15-Mi To support the role of the urban the 15-minute city through impr particular for active travel and p

-City Centre Road Space

-To manage city centre road-spa

-of pedestrians and cyclists, public transport, shared modes SMT13 proposed bus network.
+It is the Policy of Dublin City Council: SMT12 Pedestrians and Public Realm To enhance the attractiveness and liveability of the city through the continued reallocation of space to pedestrians and public realm to provide a safe and comfortable street environment for pedestrians of all ages and abilities.
+SMT13 Urban Villages and the 15-Minute City To support the role of the urban villages in contributing to the 15-minute city through improvement of connectivity in particular for active travel and facilitating the delivery of public transport infrastructure and services, and public realm enhancement.
+SMT14 City Centre Road Space To manage city centre road-space to best address the needs of pedestrians and cyclists, public transport, shared modes and the private car, in particular, where there are intersections between DART, Luas and Metrolink and with the existing and proposed bus network.

-Review of the City Centre Transport Study To review the City Centre Transport Study 2016 in the lifetime SMTO5 of the plan, setting out a clear strategy to prioritise active travel modes and public transport use, whilst ensuring the integration of high quality public realm.
+It is an Objective of Dublin City Council: SMTO5 Review of the City Centre Transport Study To review the City Centre Transport Study 2016 in collaboration with the NTA in the lifetime of the plan, setting out a clear strategy to prioritise active travel modes and public transport use, whilst ensuring the integration of high quality public realm.